 Black Lagoon Volume 1 introduces and establishes a team of pirate mercenaries known as the Lagoon Company that smuggles goods in and around the seas of Southeast Asia in the early to mid-1990s.

 English Publisher: VIZ Media

-When it comes to Hiroe’s art, all of the characters have very distinct looks to them.
-But the biggest strength with the art in this series is in the depiction of the characters’ motion.
-Since Black Lagoon is such an action-oriented manga, this strength with motion works extremely well.
-Much of the art has a crisp look to it, which helps to add to the overall feel of the story being told in the Black Lagoon series.
+When it comes to the art, the characters all have very distinct looks to them.
+Hiroe’s strength with the art is in his depiction of motion with his characters.
+Considering how action oriented Black Lagoon is, this is a very good strength to have.
+And much of the art has a crisp look to it, which helps to add to the overall feel of the story being told in the Black Lagoon series.

 Black Lagoon Volume 1 should appeal to manga readers who enjoy action-packed stories with a fair amount of violence and don’t mind reading a lot of profanity in the dialogue.
 Readers who enjoy films by Quentin Tarantino and John Woo will probably have a strong appreciation for this series.